jmcook1186/if-scenarios/if-training-course/exercise-1/finish.md

-Congratulations, you just ran your first manifest file!
+Congratulations, you just ran your first IMP file!

 Please return to the course to continue your Impact Framework journey!